DonSchenck/containers-k8s-workshop/README.md

 8. [Running MS SQL Server In A Container](#running-ms-sql-server-in-a-container)
 9. [Running Your Apps Using Kubernetes](#running-your-apps-using-kubernetes)
 10. [Scaling With Kubernetes](#scaling-with-kubernetes)

+## A note about podman

+In the following workshop, the popular tool 'docker' is referenced.
+If you are using Linux as your development machine, you should (or must in some cases) use the tool (and command) 'podman' instead.
+Rest assured; podman is more secure as it does not require root access to your machine.
+Development efforts mean podman is coming soon to a Linux distro near you.
+If this applies to you, check [podman.io](https://podman.io) for information and installation instructions.

 ## Installing The Prerequisites
 You will need to make sure the following prerequisites are available on your machine: